rgunnar/openssl-lab/chapter06/README.md

 ```

 ## Compare with a host using a trusted root certificate

-If you look in the begin of the result from the run above you will see "unable to get local issuer certificate" etc
+If you look at the beginning of the result from the run above you will see "unable to get local issuer certificate" etc

 ```shell
 Can't use SSL_get_servername
 depth=0 CN = localhost, O = Omegapoint AB, OU = R&D, emailAddress = my.name@omegapoint.se, L = Stockholm, ST = Stockholm, C = SE